Overview of Psoriatic Arthritis

 Psoriatic arthritis affects the joints, and areas where muscles and ligaments attach to bone.
 Typically, skin disease precedes the arthritis, sometimes by several years.
 In some cases, arthritis occurs first.

 - The outermost joints of the fingers or toes.

 Who Gets Psoriatic Arthritis?

 Anyone can be affected by psoriatic arthritis, but certain risk factors are associated with a greater risk for the disease:

-- Race: Psoriatic arthritis is more common in Caucasians than African Americans or Asian Americans.
+- Race: Psoriatic arthritis is more common in whites than in African Americans or Asian Americans.

 - Age: The disease typically begins between the ages of 30 and 50, but can begin in childhood.

 Symptoms of psoriatic arthritis include:

 - Joint pain and swelling that may come and go and may be accompanied by redness and warmth.